 Recognition memory as a function of temporal context

 To further test our hypothesis that neutral items are remembered better if they are misattributed to the emotional context, we conducted a multiple logistic regression to predict recognition memory as a function of the item’s source memory judgement (Fig. 4).
 For each CS type in each temporal context, the 3-AFC temporal context memory responses were transformed into a one-hot encoding scheme and used to predict high-confidence recognition memory hits.
 In order to overcome a limited number of certain trial types in some participants (i.e. few or no pre-conditioning CS+ items with “post-conditioning” responses), each logistic regression was run as a fixed-effect analysis across all participants.
 To test for generalizability, we implemented a bootstrapping procedure in which whole participants were sampled with replacement on each iteration (n iterations = 10,000).
 The significance of the logistic regression coefficients was determined by testing the 95% confidence interval against 0.
-We found that for all CS+ and CS- items encoded before, during, and after fear conditioning, items attributed to the fear conditioning context were more likely to be remembered.
+We found that for all CS+ and CS- items encoded before, during, and after fear conditioning, items attributed to the fear conditioning context were more likely to be remembered than if they were attributed to another context (stats for vs. baseline and vs. extinction).
 In contrast, both CS+ and CS- items attributed to the extinction context were more likely to be forgotten, regardless of when the item was actually encoded (with the exception of CS- encoded during pre-conditioning).
 Remarkably, items attributed to pre-conditioning were no more likely to be remembered or forgotten.